Tile Source Options

 The encoding parameter can be one of JPEG, PNG, TIFF, JFIF, or TILED.
 When the tile is output as an image, this is the preferred format.
 Note that JFIF is a specific variant of JPEG that will always use either the Y or YCbCr color space as well as constraining other options.
 TILED will output a tiled tiff file; this is slower than TIFF but can support images of arbitrary size.

-Additional options are available based on the PIL.Image registered encoders.
+Additional encoding options are available based on the PIL.Image registered encoders.
+Refer to the PIL documentation for supported formats.

 Associated with encoding, some image formats have additional parameters.